A skim and whey milk replacer using milk protein for the feeding of calves on an automatic feeder.

 - Contains a blend of oils which increases digestibility of fat for the calf; it is important to have a good mix of short, medium and long chained fatty acids.
 Additionally, it contains a blend of Omega 6:3 that enhances calf ability to combat pneumonia.

-- High levels of vitamin C, E and organic selenium have been added to additional boost calf immunity.
+- High levels of vitamin C, E and organic selenium have been added to further boost calf immunity.

 - Decreases bacterial growth in the environment